veny/GearmaNode/README.md

 * in depth tested with gearman clients and workers written in other languages (Ruby, PHP, Java)

+## Installation

+    > npm install gearmaNode

 ## Usage
 See [example](https://github.com/veny/GearmaNode/tree/master/example) folder.

 ### Client
+The client is responsible for creating a job to be run and sending it to a job server.
+The job server will find a suitable worker that can run the job and forwards the job on.
+-- Gearman Documentation --

 ```javascript
 var gearmanode = require('gearmanode');